Glossary of Soap Making Terms

-Saponification, NaOH, Humectant, Gel Stage ....
+Saponification, Sodium Hydroxide, Humectant, Gel Stage ....
 Huh?
 And what the heck has tracing got to do with soap?

-I've put together a list of common (and some not so common) terms to try and help you make some sense of it all, especially during the early stages of your soap making adventure.
+To help you out, I've put together a glossary of common (and some not so common) soap making terms and definitions to try and help you make some sense of it all, especially during the early stages of your soap making adventure.

 | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P |